wwivbbs/docs/wwivnet.md

-The best way to have your application processed is to get on a WWIVnet BBS and mail this completed application to either the WWIVnet Network Coordinator, Eli Sanford 1@1 WWIVnet or email elisanford@gmail.com
+The best way to have your application processed is to get on a WWIVnet BBS and mail this completed application to either the WWIVnet Network Coordinator, Weatherman 1@1 WWIVnet or email mark@weather-station.org

     =============================================================================